-As a researcher with significant training in exercise science and sleep medicine, Dr. Kline's research focuses on three central topics: (1) the use of physical activity as a nonpharmacologic/behavioral treatment for disturbed sleep and its health consequences; (2) how poor sleep impacts exercise behavior; and (3) how behavioral interventions such as exercise may reduce cardiometabolic disease risk through improved sleep.
-Dr. Kline also has a long-standing interest in studying the impact of sleep and circadian rhythms on athletic performance, and specifically how these factors may be used to optimize performance.
+Dr. Kline's research focuses on three central topics: (1) the use of physical activity as a nonpharmacologic/behavioral treatment for disturbed sleep and its health consequences; (2) how poor sleep impacts exercise behavior; and (3) how behavioral interventions such as exercise may reduce cardiometabolic disease risk through improved sleep.
+Dr. Kline also has a long-standing interest in studying the impact of sleep and circadian rhythms on athletic performance, including how sleep may be utilized to optimize performance.
 He utilizes a wide variety of measurement techniques to assess sleep, including self-report questionnaire, diary, actigraphy, home-based portable monitoring, and laboratory-based polysomnography, and has addressed his research questions using a number of different approaches including laboratory-based randomized controlled trials, archival analyses of randomized trials and epidemiologic datasets, and observational surveys.
 For more information on Dr. Kline's research and publications, visit his Google Scholar and ResearchGate pages.

 Dr. Kline's research is currently supported by three grants from the National Heart, Lung, and Blood Institute of the NIH: